 At this stage its being suggested the 2020 Tokyo Olympics – due to be held this summer – will probably be deferred to later in the year.
 The Olympics was undoubtedly going to be the big chance for JR Tōkai to show the world its new highly advanced N700S stock.
 So far only the pre-production models have been seen on the Shinkansen.

 What will happen now is anybody’s guess.
 Perhaps the N700S will be delayed and the 700s will have to be kept on a little longer.
 At the moment there’s nothing to indicate this however.
 If public transport does see a reduction in use due to the outbreak, there will no doubt be plenty of N700’s and N700A’s to cover services so there obviously wont be any call for 700s to be kept on.

 Below is the ultimate special run with the 700’s which occurred on 28th February 2020.
 Its clear from the tweet practically everyone was wearing masks.

-There was much disappointment among enthusiasts that the 8th March celebrations, for which a special website and programmes had been set up.
+There was much disappointment among enthusiasts that the 8th March celebrations, for which a special website and programmes (which is now deleted – the link has been changed to one at the Web Archive) had been set up.
 There was a little bit of hope that perhaps a change of circumstances would ensure in due course – because the 8th March is not the end of the 700s – at least not for Japan Railways West.
 Its a very tight margin though.

 JR West still operates 700s on its high speed lines and it announced the end of services for those trains would be on the 13th March 2020.
 At the time of writing that’s ten days away – and judging by the coronavirus outbreak over there, things shows little sign of abating – which means in all event there wont be any farewell celebrations for the 700’s on JR West’s routes either.